Gbenghar/Gbenghar/README.md

 <h1 align="center">Hi 👋, I'm Gbenga Olatunji</h1>
 <h3 align="center">A junior software engineer from Lagos, Nigeria</h3>

-<h3>About Me</h3> <p>I am a junior front-end developer who developed a passion for this field as a result of my keenness towards appealing designs.
+<h3>About Me</h3> <p>I am a junior front-end developer with a passion and keenness for appealing designs.
 I love to create interesting visuals that enhance seamless user experience using up-to-date tools and libraries.
 I am constantly improving and broadening my knowledge by exploring new frameworks, tools, and libraries thereby enhancing my skills in front-end development </p>

 - 🌱 I’m currently learning **React.js and React Native**